sryze/delete-old-idea-data/README.md

---keep-versions N               Number of previous versions to keep (default is 1) --cache-only                    Delete only the caches --dry-run                       Don't actually delete anything ide_name1 ... ide_nameN         IDE names can be one of: IntelliJIdea, IdeaIC, CLion, GoLand, WebStorm, PhpStorm, AppCode
+--keep-versions N               Number of previous versions to keep (default is 1) --cache-only                    Delete only the caches --dry-run                       Don't actually delete anything ide_name1 ... ide_nameN         IDE names can be one of: IntelliJIdea, IdeaIC, CLion, GoLand, WebStorm, PhpStorm, AppCode, AndroidStudio
 ```